SriDharan24/-100DaysOfCode/Log.md

 Thoughts: This takes an email address as input and extracts the username and domain.
 It's a great project for practicing string manipulation.

+Day-10: August 2, 2025

+Today's Progress: Done a Hangman Program using  python

+Thoughts: Picks a random word (from a list or file),Shows “_” for unguessed letters,Tracks guessed letters and remaining lives,Ends when the word is guessed or lives run out